vaibhav0x44/vaibhav0x44/README.md

 <!-- ________________________________________________________________________________________________________ -->

-I'm **[`Vaibhav`](https://www.linkedin.com/in/vaibhav-singh-03556b253/)**, a hacker & Security Researcher and aspiring Cybersecurity Specialist and Bug Hunter.
+I'm **[`Vaibhav`](https://www.linkedin.com/in/vaibhav-singh-03556b253/)**, a hacker & Security Researcher and aspiring Offsec Researcher and Bug Hunter.
 With a strong passion for technology and expertise in Reverse Engineering, offensive Security and Linux, my goal is to safeguard digital assets and contribute to a more secure online community.

 <details>